 URL

-API defines utilities for URL resolution and parsing according to the URL specification.
+jstz's implementation of the URL API defines utilities for URL resolution and parsing according to the URL specification.

 Quick Start